jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/table/table.rst

 7. Fill the quantity of the columns of the table (up to 120)
 8. Click save

-Fill the Table with fields
+Fill the table with fields
 ==========================

 1. Add table to the document
 2. Drag and drop needed fields to the table cells, set and save field properties.
 Next fields can be added to the Table: Text, Number, Currency, Date and time, E-ink signature, Dictionary, Lookup and Duplicate fields.
 Adding new table inside other table is not supported

-Edit Table Field properties
+Edit table field properties
 ===========================

 1. Navigate to /template/form/create